garima035/DATA-VISUALIZATION/README.md

-## Cognifyz Technologies Data Analysis
+## Cognifyz Technologies Data Visualization (Using Microsoft Excel)
-Welcome to the repository for my Data Analyst Internship at Cognifyz Technologies.
+Welcome to the repository for my Data Visualization (Using Microsoft Excel) Internship at Cognifyz Technologies.
 This repository documents my progress and solutions across the three levels of tasks assigned during the internship.
 Each task is aimed at enhancing my data analysis skills and problem-solving capabilities.

 📂 Repository Overview